 If you have any questions, don’t hesitate to ask, via my contact page.
 There’s also a little FAQ section a few paragraphs down.

-If you would prefer to make your payment through Google Checkout, or by personal check, please contact me.
+If you would prefer to make your payment via personal check or other methods, please contact me.
 Thanks.

 When will the emails arrive each week?